Moment by moment we can choose to cultivate wellness.

-Lancashire is abundant in green spaces even in urban areas.
-Research tells us that nature has a calming effect onour mind and emotions.
+Discover abundance in green spaces even in urban areas.
+Research tells us that nature has a calming effect on our mind and emotions.
 Soothe and replenish your senses and uplift your spirit with nature’s sights, sounds and sensations.
-Follow Government Guidelineson social distancing, stay 2 metres (6ft) away from other people at all times.
-Wash your hands as soon as you get home.

 9. Physical Health